sayajinpt/the-isle-Map-Overlay/README.md

 **Quick explain :
 -install and configure tampermonkey extention

--intall the scripts into Tampermonkey
+-intall the script into Tampermonkey

--reload the map webpage after scripts installed
+-reload the map webpage after script installed

 -play the game.